olofsjod/loopiaupdate/README.md

 This python script 'loopiaupdate' retrieves the ip and updates a given domain or subdomain using the Loopia domain api interface.

-This script have some nice features, e.g. it will add subdomain if it does not exist.
+This script have some nice features e.g. it will add subdomain if it does not exist.

 ## Usage

+### Preparation
 Create a LoopiaAPI account with following permissions:
 * addSubdomain
 * updateZoneRecord